animator/learn-python/README.md

 In Python,

 - there is no specialized literal such as a complex literal.
 A complex number is actually represented in the program using an expression comprising a real number (integer/float numeric literal) and an imaginary number (imaginary literal).
-For example, `1 + 2j` consists of an integer literal (`1`) and a imaginary literal (`2j`).
+For example, `1 + 2j` consists of an integer literal (`1`) and an imaginary literal (`2j`).
 - numeric literals do not include the minus sign (`-`). `-` is actually a unary operator it combines with a numeric literal to represent negative numbers.
-For example, in `-3.14` the numeric literal is `3.14` and `-` is an operator.
+For example, in `-3.14` the numeric literal is `3.14`, and `-` is an operator.

 ### Boolean Literals